Paid traffic is a great option for affiliate marketers looking to grow their business quickly and make commissions at scale.

 Once your hook is defined, find 3-5 ways to make creatives that intrigue and entice your audience.
 The goal of your creative is to hook, relate, and sell the next action.

-For example, if you are sending traffic to an advertorial, your creatives should drive enough curiosity to get users to click through your ad and continue reading.
-Then, let the advertorial do the heavy work of selling the next click to your hoplink, and then let the VSL or TSL from your hoplink sell the product or final action!
+Then, let the advertorial do the heavy work of selling the next click to your hoplink, and then let the seller’s VSL or TSL sell the product and get the purchase!

 NOTE: When it comes to creative, test as often as you can.
 Test things you think will work and test things you think won’t work.
 Often, the best performing ads are ads that you might not even think are “good” or look “pretty.”
+And once you have something that works, double and triple-down on it while spending 10-20% of your budget on new creatives so you always have something fresh.

 3) CTA

-After a prospect has consumed your ad/content, there should be zero confusion about what to do next.
 On most ad platforms, you’ll need to insert a URL or next step as part of the ad.

 Most of the time, the ad will feature a small button for the user to take the next step.
 Make your CTAs even clearer by writing them out in your copy (if applicable) and even link the URL to the next step in the copy if you can.